Bhooomika1/soulbase/README.md

 ### 🏗️ Our Project

-The main motive of S.H.I.E.L.D is to make an environment which helps the user and also make it aware about the situations and also about how to deal with that.
+The main motive of SoulBase is to create a platform to help creators achieve content ownership and avoid spam.

 ## Snapshots